augustss/MicroHs/README.md

 The language is an extended subset of Haskell-98.

 Differences:
- * Top level definitions must have a type signature.
  * Kind variables need an explicit `forall`.
  * There is only deriving for `Eq`, `Ord`, `Show`, and `Typeable`.
- * Polymorphic types/kinds are never inferred; use a type/kind signature if you need it.
  * A module must have an export list.
  * The `default` list is empty, except in the interactive system.
  * No lazy patterns (`~pat`)